rossturk/site/_posts/2019-02-26-landing-the-plane.md

 layout: post
 title: "Landing the plane"
 comments: false
-description: "Have you ever wondered why they train fighter pilots in gliders?"
+description: "Have you ever wondered why they train fighter pilots in gliders?
+I can think of a few reasons that might make you think differently about business risk."
 keywords: "dummy content"
 type: "article"
 ---